-We are not a big operation; we run entirely on volunteers who share a passion for good writing.
-Our ‘zine is free to submit and free to download, and we always offer feedback to our submitters, something offered by no other publication we know of.
-We have recently started paying our writers, something that we’re passionate about and have been working towards from the beginning.
-Our goal is to be that first step, the first place a new writer is published, and our priorities are to be approachable and supportive to anyone who wants to write, no matter their format or content.
+We are not a big operation; we are run entirely by volunteers who share a passion for good writing.
+Our zine is free to submit and free to download, and we always offer feedback to all our submitters, something offered by no other publication we know of.
+We have recently been able to start paying our writers, which we’re very passionate about and have been working towards since the beginning.
+Our goal is to be that first step, the first place a new writer is published, and our priorities are to be approachable and supportive to anyone who wasn’t to write, no matter their format or content.
+We want to see our writers flourish and go on to succeed in their writing dreams.
 However, we don’t receive funding, grants, or advertising revenue; we pay our writers entirely through the generosity of our Patreon supporters, which often limits the number of submissions we can accept for publication.

-Here on the website on the Issues page.
-If you would like to be emailed issues hot off the press, you can find the subscribe button at the bottom of this page!
+You can download every issue of Underground from our Issue page.
+If you’d like to be emailed issues hot off the press you can find the subscribe button at the bottom of this page.

-- I want to submit something, but it’s been published elsewhere.
-What do I do?
+I want to submit something, but it’s been published elsewhere.
+What should I do?

 It depends: where is ‘elsewhere’?
-If it’s just a simple blog post somewhere we might be able to look past it.
-If it’s another ‘zine or a journal, though, that’s where it gets tricky.
+If it’s a blog post on your own page we may be able to look past it.
+If it’s another zine or journal however, that’s where it gets tricky.
 The best course of action would be to drop us a line explaining the situation and we’ll figure it out from there.
 Please be aware that submitting to us may affect your chances in other journals.
 We’ve contacted all the major literary journals and asked about this situation, and they gave us the same response we’ve just given.
-Get in touch with them and explain what’s going on, and hey, you might get lucky!
+Get in touch with them and explain what’s going on, and hey, you might get lucky

-Our Patreon page has the full breakdown of rewards, but basically: no matter how much you pledge, all Patreon supporters are the first to receive all of our original content, that’s all new issues, blog posts, To Be Read lists, interviews and reviews.
-This material is released to the public several days later, but you’ll always know that you had it first 😉
+Our Patreon page has the full breakdown of rewards but basically, no matter how much you pledge, all Patreon supporters are the first to receive all of our original content.
+That’s all new issues, blog posts, TBR lists, interview and reviews several days before anyone else.